 Ingredients

-- Chicken Stock - to cook the pasta and form the base for the pasta sauce.
+- Chicken Stock – to cook the pasta, also serves as the base for pasta sauce.

-- Heavy cream - adds creaminess and thickness to the sauce.
+- Heavy cream – Not a lot. adds creaminess and thickness to the sauce.

 - Minced garlic - a flavor bomb to elevate any dish.